 Timeless pain management tips

-All EMS providers can still learn something about patient care from their mothers
+All EMS providers can still learn something about patient care and pain management from their mothers

 Margaret, 15 months old, stood up underneath the kitchen table.
 After smashing her head against the wood, she crumpled into a sobbing heap.
 Then she began her frantic search for mommy.
 Less than a minute later Margaret was consoled and resuming normal play.

-When treating any patient in pain — child or adult — follow these timeless “mom pain” treatment principles:
+When treating any patient in pain — child or adult — follow these timeless “mom pain” management and treatment principles:

 - Offer reassurance that you are working to relieve the patient’s pain